fac-13/TILE-phobias/README.md

 ##   PREMISE

-you can search your fear and see what the official name for that fear is.
+You can search your fear and see what the official name for that fear is.
 The search bar can also be used to see what fears exist!

 ##   [REQUIREMENTS]

 Build a website that uses our own server to autocomplete a text input box.

 ## THE DATA
-we wanted to use data that we couldnt find from an API, so we found the data in list form from Oxford Dictionaries [website](https://en.oxforddictionaries.com/explore/phobias-list), converted it into an object and stored it in our data.json file.
-We used a json validator online to check we had converted it correctly.
+We wanted to use data that we couldn't find from an API, so we found the data in list form from Oxford Dictionaries [website](https://en.oxforddictionaries.com/explore/phobias-list), converted it into an object and stored it in our data.json file.
+We used an online json validator to check we had converted it correctly.

 ## TO RUN THIS PROJECT